Expert Employment Legal Advice & Support for Employers on a National Scale

 • Drafting SOPs

-By proactively addressing workplace safety, your business can mitigate employee’s from giving rise to legal actions whilst also creating a safer, more productive work environment.
+By proactively addressing workplace safety, your business can mitigate employees from giving rise to legal actions whilst also creating a safer, more productive work environment.

 Defence Against Unfair Dismissal and Adverse Action Claims

 One of employers’ most common challenges is defending against unfair dismissal or adverse action claims.
-These claims can often arise from employees perceiving that they have been negatively treated when exercising a workplace right, or through an employer subjecting them to a process of performance management, capacity evaluations including when returning to work, termination, redundancy, other disciplinary actions, and any perceived negative treatment toward employees who have exercised their workplace rights.
+These claims can often arise from employees perceiving that they have been negatively treated when exercising a workplace right, or through an employer subjecting them to a process of performance management, capacity evaluations, including when returning to work, termination, redundancy, other disciplinary actions, and any perceived negative treatment toward employees who have exercised their workplace rights.

-At Hentys Lawyers, assist you by:
+At Hentys Lawyers, we assist you by:

 • providing a strong legal defence against these claims, ensuring employers can protect their business from false or unjust accusations; and